Filing Bankruptcy Again: Can I File Chapter 13 If I Already Filed Chapter 7?

 Several years ago, your spouse suffered from an unexpected illness that resulted in thousands of medical bills you could not afford to pay.
 Your bankruptcy attorney advised you to file bankruptcy.
 You took the attorney’s advice, filed bankruptcy, and received a fresh start free from medical debt.
 However, due to another unexpected financial crisis, you are faced with losing your home and other assets because you cannot afford to pay your debts.
 Is bankruptcy an option?

 Yes, you can file bankruptcy again.
 The Bankruptcy Code does not limit the number of bankruptcy cases a person can file; however, it does limit the time period between bankruptcy discharges.
 A bankruptcy discharge is the goal of filing bankruptcy because the discharge ends your legal liability to repay your debts.
-Therefore, if you wait the required period between bankruptcy filings to be eligible for another discharge, you can successfully file bankruptcy again.
+Therefore, if you wait for the required period between bankruptcy filings to be eligible for another discharge, you can successfully file bankruptcy again.

 The 2-4-6-8 Rule of Filing Bankruptcy Again